Skip to main content

 </footer>

-The semantic version gives screen readers landmarks (<header>, <nav>, <main>, <footer>) that users can jump between directly.
-The heading hierarchy (<h1>) creates a document outline.
-The <a> tags are natively focusable and activatable with Enter.
-The <ul> tells the screen reader "this is a list of 2 items."
+Semantic version gives screen readers landmarks (<header>, <nav>, <main>, <footer>) that users can jump between directly.
+Heading hierarchy (<h1>) creates a document outline. <a> tags are natively focusable and activatable with Enter. <ul> tells the screen reader "this is a list of 2 items."
+All for free.
+You didn't have to add a single line of JavaScript.

 Instead of...Use...Why